H4CKY54CK/xdupes/README.md

             Skip empty files (otherwise all empty files will be listed, as they all hash to the same thing) `--zero`
-            Use `\0` instead of `\n` as the line separator `--si`
+            Use `\0` instead of `\n` as the line separator `--si`/`--binary`
             Use KiB, MiB, etc. instead of KB, MB, etc.

-    Boolean Arguments (cont.) - Experimental
         `--progress`
-            Shows a progress bar (WIP still, only shows the progress bar during file traversal, not during hashing)
+            (NEW) This option enables progress reporting during the filesystem traversal (as a count, no bar), during the queueing of the files into the job pool (as an actual progress bar), and during the hashing of the files (also as an actual progress bar).
+Since files are already being hashed by all the jobs are queued, the progress bar that shows the hashing progress will almost always start above 0%.
+For small amounts of small files, the progress bar may not be visible for long, as the work is done very quickly.

     Boolean Arguments (cont.) - Options that affect how the output is written, and also the debug options.
         `--quiet`/`-q`
             Produce less output.
-        `--verbose'/'-v'
+        `--quiet`/`-q`
-            Produce more output.
+            Produce no output.
         `--debug`
-            Show some more information regarding what happened (currently just includes thread count and more detailed timing info).
+            Show some more information regarding what happened (currently just includes thread count and more detailed timing info) (and now the file count and hashed file count).